3 - Control Flow

 }

-is necessary, or at least convenient, since at least one character must
+The do-while is necessary, or at least convenient, since at least one character must

-be installed in the array s
+be installed in the array s, regardless of the value of n.
+We also

 used braces around the single statement that makes up the body of the

-, even though they are unnecessary, so the hasty reader will not
+do-while, even though they are unnecessary, so the hasty reader will not

-part for the beginning of a while
+mistake the while part for the beginning of a while loop.

 It is important for any language to provide top-tested loops and bottom-tested loops.
 But don't feel bad if you write code for a year and never feel like a bottom-tested loop is the right way to solve a problem you are facing.
 It is usually rare to write a loop that you insist will run once regardless of its input data.